 Creamy, rich chopped liver is a traditional Jewish dishes that brings back fond food memories for many families.
 The history of chopped liver goes back to Medieval Germany, where Jews bred and raised geese as the poultry of choice.
 The first Jewish chopped liver recipes were actually made from goose liver.
 Eventually Eastern European Jews began using chicken and beef livers; these recipes came across the ocean with immigrants to Ellis Island in the late 1800′s.
 The East Coast deli culture is closely tied to these early Eastern European Jewish immigrants.
 To this day, you can still order chopped liver in any New York Jewish deli (any deli worth visiting, that is!).
 Today, chopped liver is often served as an appetizer for Jewish holiday gatherings like Passover.

-I’m not gonna lie—this recipe is not healthy.
-In fact, it’s full of fat and cholesterol.
+I’m not gonna lie—this recipe is full of fat and cholesterol.
 You might want to have your cardiologist on speed dial before enjoying.
 I make no apologies for this.
 Some Jewish dishes are meant to be enjoyed sparingly.
-As I like to say, indulge wisely and enjoy life.
+Everything in moderation, including moderation.
 L’chaim!

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!